By DJ Francis

 Before broaching paid advertising, you’ll need to read up on the Dos and Don’ts of Cannabis Advertising.

 But paid advertising isn’t your only source of leads.
 In fact, paid advertising is likely not your best source of leads either.
+Inbound cannabis marketing is a great tool to use.

 Why Content Marketing?